Chymyst/chymyst-core/docs/other_work.md

 | emitting a molecule | sending a message | `a(123)` _// side effect_ |
 | emitting a blocking molecule | sending a synchronous message | `q()` _// returns_ `Int` |
 | reaction site | join definition | `site(r1, r2, ...)` |

+## Why the industry ignores Join Calculus

+I conjecture three principal reasons for this:

+1. Lack of readable tutorial documentation about the new paradigm: Almost all available documentation on Join Calculus is 100% incomprehensible to ordinary software practitioners.
+2. Lack of industry-strength implementations in mainstream languages: The only well-maintained implementation (JoCaml) is in a language that is mostly used for university teaching.
+Apart from `Chymyst`, all other existing implementations are unmaintained academic projects.
+There is no industry-strength implementation of JC that provides facilities for unit testing, message-level debugging or logging, performance tuning, error recovery, or low-level thread control.
+(As an example, a facility to _terminate the concurrent computations_ is not present in any implementations of JC apart from `Chymyst`.)
+3. Lack of a developed set of design patterns for concurrent programming in JC: Most articles and books on JC are limited to academic or toy examples, and there is no documented systematic development of design patterns for implementing concurrency tasks such as barriers, rendez-vous, critical sections, map/reduce, fork/join, asynchronous pipelines with backpressure, throttling, cancellation, timeouts, and so on.

+In addition, there is no well-understood Join Calculus model for distributed computations, persistence, or consensus across a network of machines.